Dallas College Marketable Skills

 • Students want to know how college will pay off for them, while employers want to know what skills students possess.
 Dallas College Marketable Skills work to ensure everyone is on the same page.

-• According to a recent Modern Campus survey, 65% of Gen Z students expect their college experience to result in being career ready – but students often have a hard time connecting the work they do in Core Curriculum classes with the skills that employers want.
+• According to a recent Inside Higher Education Student Voice survey, Gen Z students expect their college experience to result in being career ready — but students often have a hard time connecting the work they do in Core Curriculum classes with the skills that employers want.

 • It’s not a real skills gap, but rather, as Forbes notes, a “skills awareness gap.”
 That means Dallas College students learn valuable, foundational skills throughout the Core but might have a hard time explaining what they’ve learned to potential employers.
 The Dallas College Marketable Skills initiative is designed to reduce this awareness gap by purposely identifying and aligning Core assessments with specific marketable skills.

-Dallas College Marketable Skills are housed within the six (6) outcomes assessed in the Core Curriculum:
+Dallas College Marketable Skills are housed within the six expanded outcomes assessed in the Core Curriculum:

 Icon for critical thinking